Social gifting: the new buzzword in e-commerce

 Wrapp has received $10.5 million in funding from Greylock and technology VC firm Atomico.
 Hoffman serves on Wrapp's board, as does Skype co-founder and Atomico founder Niklas Zennström.

-In the United States, the Swedish company has tied up with retailers including H & M Hennes & Mauritz AB, Gap Inc, Sephora and Fab.
+In the United States, the Swedish company has tied up with retailers including H & M Hennes & Mauritz AB (HMb.ST), Gap Inc (GPS.N), Sephora and Fab.

 E-gifting - or people buying gift cards from a retailer's website - is still in its infancy, accounting for only $1 billion of the $100 billion gift card industry last year, according to Brian Riley, senior research director at CEB TowerGroup.
 Of that $1 billion, social gifting made up only about 5 percent or $50 million.